Mikerniker/100_Days_of_Python/Day55/README.md

 - Use Python Decorators to Style HTML Tags
 - Decorators with *args and **kwargs

+Other Notes
-- Had some initial difficulties with "Not Found The requested URL was not found on the server.
+- Debugging: Had some initial difficulties with "Not Found The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again." - This happened because the site wasstill running on the previous server so (on Windows) you had to do a ctrl+alt+delete to restart everything.
 Then the code started working properly.